Basit-Dev/Haileys-Recipes/README.md

 - **Dark grey and black text**
   Used for strong readability and contrast against the white background.
 Keeps the content professional and easy to navigate.

+  ---

+## Testing: Manual vs Automated

+To make sure this website works correctly and looks great, we need to test it to ensure everything works.

+### Manual Testing – Test by Hand

+This is when you manually test the website.

+#### Use manual testing for:

+- User experience (UX)
+- Layout and design
+- Quick checks
+- Open the site
+- Try searching recipes
+- Click recipe cards
+- Submit the contact form

+---

+### Automated Testing by using code

+Automated testing uses tools like Jest to test the logic.

+#### Use automated testing for:

+- Reusable functions
+- Quick, repeatable checks
+- Avoiding bugs after changes

+---

+## Test

+This test plan checks the website for functionality, usability, and responsiveness.

+### 1. Functionality – Does everything work?

+1. Open the home page – Recipes load automatically from the JSON file.
+2. Use the search bar – Typing something like "chicken" it filters the recipes.
+3. Click a recipe card – Takes you to the detailed recipe page.
+4. Check the recipe page – Ingredients and steps should show properly.
+5. Fill out the contact form – After clicking "Send", an alert appears and the form resets.
+6. Click navigation links – Takes you to the correct pages.
+7. Loading - Whilst recipes are loading the spinner shows.
+8. No data - If there isnt any data or recipes found a message displays highlighting that.

+---

+### 2. Usability – Is the site easy to use?

+1. Look at the layout – Its clean and easy to follow.
+2. Try the contact form – Fields are easy to understand and fill.
+3. Use the search bar – Results displays and is fast.
+4. Click around the nav bar – Displays which page you're on.
+5. Check buttons and links – Easy to click.

+---

+### 3. Responsiveness – Does it work on different screen sizes?

+1. Open on a mobile phone – Layout adjusts and be readable.
+2. Open on a tablet – Everything looks clean and fits the screen.
+3. Open on a desktop – Page fills the space nicely.
+4. Use the hamburger menu on small screens – It opens and show the nav links.

+---

+### 4. Re-check After Changes

+1. After making changes to the code or styles, go through these steps again.
+2. Make sure search, recipes, and the contact form still work as expected.

+---